 Our Board of Trustees is responsible for ensuring the charity is doing what it was set up to do and making decisions about how it is run and future developments.
 The Trustees meet regularly during the year to consider, determine and review Carers in Hertfordshire’s strategies, policies and performance.
 Our Trustees bring a depth and breadth of expertise to the charity as they have extensive backgrounds in finance, management, health and social care, and other professional roles.
 All Trustees support Carers in Hertfordshire in an unpaid voluntary capacity.
-We currently have 11 Trustees and you can find out about them below.
+We currently have six Trustees and you can find out about them below.

-Mike Ormerod (Chair)
+Mike Ormerod (Vice Chair)

+At work, he was a Head of Department for 28 years in History then Humanities and then PSCHEE (Personal, Social, Citizenship, Health and Enterprise Education).
 He served on the Senior Leadership Team creating and developing policy and practice in Recruitment and Appointments, Performance Management, Equal Opportunities and Healthy Schools programmes.
 He passed the course for aspiring Assistant Heads at Middlesex University.

 He was a Trade Union Representative for the last four years.
 He was elected as Teacher Governor four times (16 years).
 He was also on his sons’ school’s Governing Body as Chair of Curriculum and then Chair of Governors, in which time he was involved in appointing a Deputy Head and then a Head Teacher during his Chairmanship.